Boutique Hotels that Connect You

 At The Heart of a Neighborhood

-One of the most overlooked features of a great hotel is its location, and the experts who create Connections Boutique Group Journeys choose properties that put a destination’s hottest neighborhoods right at your doorstep.
-Stay at L’Orologio in Venice for easy access to the Grand Canal and views of the Rialto Bridge, or step out of The Ring to find yourself on Vienna’s Ringstrasse, not far from the State Opera House.
+One of the most overlooked features of a great hotel is its location, and that’s why the experts who create Connections Boutique Group Journeys choose properties that put a destination’s hottest neighborhoods right at your doorstep.
+Stay at Hotel L’Orologio in Venice for easy access to the Grand Canal and views of the Rialto Bridge, or at The Gainsborough Bath Spa, set in the geographical heart of Bath and housing the only natural thermal spa in the United Kingdom.

 Featured above: Hotel L’Orologio Venice, visited on Essence of Italy